 It’s not like everything changes after the calendar changes one figure in a year.
 Changes happen all the time.
 One designer has a great idea; others want to do something similar.
 Boom!
 There is a new trend, and you need to take it into account.
 The process of creativity cannot be stopped; neither can the desire of people to see something new and unusual.

-For example, in 2018, bold colors are timelier than ever.
-Designers take risk and use colors that some time ago, were considered too contrasting or too unsuitable with one another.
+For example, in 2021, bold colors are timelier than ever.
+Designers take the risk and use colors that some time ago were considered too contrasting or too unsuitable with one another.
 Now the most powerful and influential brands can show unimaginable boldness.

-Another trend is the sustainable design.
+Another trend is sustainable design.
 Environmental issues are being brought up by many different companies that are not even related to anything like that.
-Social responsibility and awareness is at its peak, which means that there are particular characteristics that communicate this philosophy to the website’s visitors.
+Social responsibility and awareness are at their peak, which means that there are particular characteristics that communicate this philosophy to the website’s visitors.
 Bear in mind that all users tend to compare different companies with one another.
 That is one of the reasons to keep the design on the highest quality levels.

 Basically, all of it only proves that there is much thinking to do before you start the responsive web design process.
-In each of the steps, you have to be aware of what’s going on in the world and what trends are considered to be beneficial for business.
+In each of the steps to design a website, you have to be aware of what’s going on in the world and what trends are considered to be beneficial for business.
 Without it, you risk being trivial and uninteresting even in your own industry.
-Luckily, there are many ways to prevent it and create responsive web design that will win over millions of hearts.
+Luckily, there are many ways to prevent it in a responsive website design process and create a site that will win over millions of hearts.